agarwalaman786/Hacktoberfest_2k19/README.md

 # Hacktoberfest_2k19

-This repo contains all the data structures and algorithms..
+This repo contains all the data structures and algorithms along with their implementation..